grisha9/easy-maven-plugin/README.md

 Easy Maven is a complete replacement for the bundled Maven plugin.
 It provides the most accurate resolution of project dependencies.
 Easy Maven plugin runs on top of pure Maven, without any hidden logic.
+It's a simple Maven Proxy for IDEA.
 The philosophy of Easy Maven plugin: "everything is a Maven task".
 Any interaction with Maven: import project, test execution, dependency analysis, debugging - is simply running the appropriate Maven plugin task with the required arguments.
 The result is original build tool behavior and a simple